Tuesday, August 6, 2019

 “He who has a farm with water and peat has the world.”
 Irish Proverb

 Michael and I surveyed a couple more houses in town.
 Nothing else stirred our souls.
 We desired a home for the kids and grandkids to visit.
-Finally, Ed showed us a house about ten minutes outside of town, close to the Apache County line.
-Driving off Old Route 66, he turned down a dirt road lined with rural mailboxes and traveled up the gravel driveway to the house.
+Finally, Ed showed us a house minutes from the Navajo/Apache County line.
+He drove off Old Route 66 and then turned on a dirt road lined with rural mailboxes and traveled up the gravel driveway.

-The saltbox style house had two stories on the front, slanting down to one story in back to an enclosed veranda with a sizeable twenty-acre lot, and a stand of old growth cedar trees.
-In the rear, more outbuildings, a pair of railroad cars were converted into a barn, and a small workshop was next to the barn door.
+The saltbox style house had two stories on the front, slanting to one story in the rear.
+A twenty-acre lot covered in old-growth cedar trees rounded out the rest of the land.
+Michael and I investigated more outbuildings, a pair of railroad cars converted into a barn, and a small workshop next to the barn door.

 Ed unlocked the front door.
-In the living room, a wall of windows faced north; they let in sunlight but not the heat of the day.
-On the south wall opposite the windows stood floor to ceiling bookshelves on each side of a rugged stone fireplace.
-Oh, heaven for bookworms like Michael and me.
-Wood floors flowed throughout the house.
+Wood floors flowed throughout the living room.
+A wall of windows faced north that let in sunlight not heat.
+On the south wall opposite the windows, floor to ceiling bookshelves rose on each side of a rugged stone fireplace.
+Heaven, because Michael and I were bookworms for life.

 “I love it so far.
-How about you?”
+What do you think?”
 I said.

-I opened a door off the kitchen and walked into a pantry that was as big as the sewing room with floor to ceiling shelves.
-I stood in awe, a person could store a small grocery store full of food.
-Who needed storage for an apocalypse?
+As I entered a door off the kitchen, I walked into a pantry big as the sewing room.
+Who needs storage for an apocalypse?
+Although I admired the tons of shelving, a person had to store a small grocery store full of food in there.

-A wrought iron stairway ran up to the second floor.
-The railing continued around the second floor to mirror image loft bedrooms.
-Two sets of bunk beds stood in the middle of each room.
+A wrought iron stairway led up to the second-floor loft.
+Two sets of bunk beds took up the middle of each mirror image bedroom.

-Ed said, “I know what you're thinking.
-Gigantic storage pantry and enough beds for a dorm.
-The man, LDS, built it himself in 2000.
+Ed said, “Are you curious why a gigantic storage pantry and enough beds for a dorm?
+The man, LDS, built it in 2000.
 They had four boys and three girls.
-That’s why the bunkhouse look.
-Father got a new job in Salt Lake City after the Paper Mill closed.
-He moved the wife and kids there last year.
+That’s why the children slept bunkhouse style.
+Father got a job in Salt Lake City after the Paper Mill closed.
+The wife and kids moved last year.
 Owner’s a motivated seller.
-He bought a brand new house in Salt Lake City for cash.
-No mortgage on the house, quick close, no bank to slow down the process.”
+He bought the place in Utah for cash.
+This house has no mortgage, a quick close, and no bank to slow the buy.”

 Then I decided.
-“Okay let's go for it.
-I’ve got to drive back down to the valley Monday.
+“Okay.
+I’ve got to drive back to the valley Monday.
 My plate’s full.
 Finals are coming up soon, and grades.
-I don't know how I can juggle this and semester end.
-Can you finish up the VA inspection and closing paperwork yourself?
+I can’t juggle this and semester end.
+Can you finish the details yourself?
 Do you mind staying up here?”

-“I’ll drive down on the weekends and help you pack.
-Got it under control.
-The Marines are always prepared, Semper Fi.”
+“I’ll drive down on the weekends and help you pack up the condo.
+I’ve got it under control.
+Marines: Semper Fi.”
 Michael kissed me and twirled me around the dining room.
 He looked so happy.